sanmiakintayo/Insight-and-Trends-in-Real-Estate-Sales/README.md

 # Insight-and-Trends-in-Real-Estate-Sales

 ### Project Overview
-This project aims to analyze real estate sales data spanning from 2001 to 2021.
+This project analyzes real estate sales data from 2001 to 2021.
 The goal is to uncover trends, patterns, and insights that can inform future real estate investments and market strategies.

 ### Objectives
 •	Identify Market Trends: Examine how property prices have evolved over the years and the impact of economic events on these trends.